metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 The algorithms described in this document are designed to enable the orchestrator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
 A prototype implementation of such circuits is available at https://github.com/metacraft-labs/dvt-circuits.

+#### Trust Assumptions

+The orchestrator's trust model significantly impacts the security guarantees of the distributed key generation:

+- **Trusted centralized orchestrator**: In this model, participants must trust the orchestrator to behave honestly and remain available.
+This creates a single point of failure where a compromised or malicious orchestrator could disrupt the process or bias key generation.
+However, this model simplifies implementation and reduces computational overhead.

+- **Trustless orchestrator**: A trustless orchestrator (such as a blockchain smart contract) requires cryptographic proofs of participant behavior and fault attribution.
+Participants submit zero-knowledge proofs or other cryptographic evidence that can be verified on-chain.
+This eliminates trust in the orchestrator but increases complexity and computational requirements.

 ## Generation sequence

 Consists of the following steps: